Updated Jan. 2023

-The nasty bacteria that are able to thrive in your mouth and wreak havoc there also have the potential to get into your bloodstream.
+Can a tooth infection affect your ears?
+The easy answer is yes.
+The nasty bacteria that thrive in your mouth and wreak havoc there also have the potential to get into your bloodstream.
 Once there, the bacteria are capable of traveling to other parts of your body, causing further damage.
 Scary, right?

-Basically, when you aren’t keeping the bacteria in your mouth in check with a consistent at-home oral hygiene routine and regular trips to the dentist, you’re upping the odds that the bacteria will travel into the blood, leading to inflammation.
+When you aren’t keeping the bacteria in your mouth in check with a consistent at-home oral hygiene routine and regular trips to the dentist, you’re increasing the odds that the bacteria will travel into the blood, leading to inflammation.
 Your blood vessels and arteries might end up becoming narrower than they should be, and that may, in turn, adversely affect your hearing.
 But the worst part is that, if hearing loss does occur, it might be permanent!

 Pro tip: The simple act of brushing and flossing daily is an important step in keeping harmful bacteria in your mouth in check.
 Cleaning your teeth and gums could help reduce the odds of infection and gum disease, as well as the growth of bacteria associated with these oral health problems.
 The less bacteria in your mouth, the less likely it’ll be that they’ll get into your bloodstream.
 Keep that blood flowing strong to your ears and brain!